msheikh24/datascience/README.md

 # datascience
 The SemEval-2016 dataset was downloaded using their recommended python script for Natural Language Processing (NLP) task of Sentiment Analysis.
 The instructions can be downloaded from https://github.com/aritter/twitter_download.
-I had to comment line 36 uid = fields[1] in download_tweets_api.py.
+I had to comment line 36 in download_tweets_api.py because script was crashing.
+'''Python
+#uid = fields[1]
+'''
 The raw downloaded dataset stats are:

 Environment | Task | Point |  number of Tweets
 ------------|------|-------|--------------------